HardikGoyal2003/jamshack/README.md

 • os<br>
 ## Usage

-Run Video.py file rest its given in game itself in help menu
+Run Video.py file and click on new game in menu ,rest its given in game itself in help menu

 ## Features